When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 The Named Clothing brand (Finland, since 2012)

-It was while taking the bus together in September 2012 that Saara and Laura laid the foundations of their brand...
-30 minutes on the bus to change two lives!
+It was on a bus ride together in September 2012 that Saara and Laura laid the foundations of their brand...
+30 minutes on a bus to change two lives!

-Six months earlier, Saara had obtained a degree in fashion and clothing (allowing her to acquire a wide range of skills in the clothing sector) and Laura had obtained her shoe designer diploma at the same time.
-Both had worked in fashion and clothing for different companies, but neither was enthusiastic about their experiences in these sectors.
+Six months earlier, Saara had earned a degree in fashion and clothing (allowing her to acquire a wide range of skills in the clothing sector) and Laura had graduated as a shoe designer around the same time.
+Both had worked in fashion and clothing for different companies, but neither was thrilled with their experiences in these fields.

 During this half-hour bus ride, they asked themselves: What would we do if we could do whatever we wanted?
-Their solution was clear: sew and, at the same time, make the hobby of sewing, and garment making in particular, interesting, exciting, and accessible to as many people as possible!
+Their answer was clear: sew and, at the same time, make sewing as a hobby, especially garment making, interesting, exciting, and accessible to as many people as possible!

-Over the four years that followed, eight new collections of patterns were created.
+Over the next four years, eight new collections of patterns were created.

 "Today, we are still – or more than ever – enthusiastic about what we do and, above all, about what lies ahead!"

-I don't know about you but I find it amazing to manage to create a profession that aligns with your values and brings something good to society 😊... it speaks to me!
+I don’t know about you, but I think it’s amazing to manage to create a profession that reflects your values and brings something good to society 😊... it speaks to me!

-But let's go back a bit to my Taika dress
+But let’s get back to my Taika dress!

 Taika is fitted and highlights the waist.
 It features a V-neck and a button placket at the front.